hindu-comm/weblogs/manasataramgini/2011/09/2011-09-27_the-proto-australoid-deep-within-us.md

 (together greater Australia) before 50,000 years BP.
-This wave appears to have mated with the archaic sister group of the Neanderthals, the Denisovans, in South-East Asia and up to 7% of their genome originally came to be Denisovan in origin.
-This suggests that the aborigines and Papuans are one surviving group of humans outside Africa for which we are certain of substantial archaic Homo admixture, well over the Neanderthal levels.
-The second branch is currently represented in an apparently pristine form by the stoneage Onge tribe of the Andamans – a negrito group.
+This wave appears to have mated with the archaic sister group of the Neanderthals, the Denisovans, in South-East Asia and up to 7% of their genome originally came to be Denisovan in origin.This suggests that the aborigines and Papuans are one surviving group of humans outside Africa for which we are certain of substantial archaic Homo admixture, well over the Neanderthal levels.The second branch is currently represented in an apparently pristine form by the stoneage Onge tribe of the Andamans – a negrito group.
 This branch clearly shows no Denisovan admixture.
 This branch spread over the the Malay archipelago and became the second wave